Skip to main content

 service nginx restart

-Or stop completely and start again:
+Or completely stop the server and start it again:

 service nginx stop